coltoneshaw/sanityDocs/Elasticsearch/LiveIndexingBatchSize.md

 On extremely active/busy servers having the index run after every post can cause a large volume of traffic to Elasticsearch, potentially exhausting the connections and hogging resources.

+Large volume here would be more than 1 posts per second, on average.

 ### What impacts does changing this value have?

 The primary impact is that a post will be indexed into Elasticsearch after a threshold of posts is met and made searchable within Mattermost.
 In the configure guide below, we suggest setting this to the average # of posts every 10-20 seconds.
 So, if you make a post, you cannot find it via search for 10-20 seconds, on average.
 Realistically, no users should see or feel this impact due to the limited amount of users who are actively **searching** for a post this fast.
 You can set this to a lower average or higher average as well.
 Depending on your Elasticsearch server specs.